Skip to main contentSkip to navigationSkip to search

 No approved medicines

-There is currently no approved pharmacological treatment for symptomatic PLD.
+There is currently no approved pharmacological treatment for symptomatic PLD in the EU or US.

 References